Understanding the Mental and Emotional Health Needs of LGBTQ Individuals

 You Need An LGBTQ-Affirming Therapist

 There are many well-educated and well-meaning therapists who work with people from the LGBTQ community.
-Yet, despite their good intentions, they don’t really understand your sexual orientation or gender identity experiences.
-They are good people trying their best, but sometimes the lack of specialized training greatly hinders their ability to understand you as an LGBTQ client.
-You need special LGBT therapy and gay therapists to help you fully cope.
+Yet, despite their good intentions, they don’t understand your sexual orientation or gender identity experiences.
+They are good people trying their best, but sometimes the lack of specialized training dramatically hinders their ability to understand you as an LGBTQ client.
+You need specific LGBT therapy and gay therapists to help you fully cope.

 Talking to the New York Times Ian Jensen, a graduate student at Antioch University’s specialized LGBTQ reparative therapy training program sums it up well: